-The Emulation Engine can be turned on or off.
-Emulation is initially turned off after reboot or power cycle.
-Emulation can be turned on or off from the main page of the GUI or through the API.
+Each Emulation Engine can be turned on or off independently.
+Emulation is initially turned off on all engines after reboot or power cycle.
+Emulation can be turned on or off from the main page of the GUI or through the CLI.
 When emulation is off, all packets are forwarded directly between the Emulation Engine's two ports, bypassing any emulation.

 Throughput graphs and statistics can be viewed for emulated paths, as well as for the bypass traffic.

-The entire configuration of the Emulation Engine can be downloaded to a local file from the Save tab of the Administration window.
+The entire configuration of any Emulation Engine can be downloaded to a local file from the Save tab of the Administration window.
 This configuration file can then be used to reconfigure any Engine.
-However, 3.0 configuration files are not compatible with 4.0 firmware.